Preventing Hand Ligament Injury in the Workplace

 A hand ligament injury is any damage that occurs to any one of the hand’s many connective tendons and ligaments.
 Strains and sprains are some of the most common types, both of which can happen if employees overuse muscles in their hands without taking the right safety precautions.
 While ligament damage is more common in jobs that are physically demanding, some people working in office settings don’t realize that excessive typing can also put them at risk of injury.
 In fact, too much typing can lead to tendon injury, wrist pain, arthritis and even carpal tunnel syndrome.

 Hand injuries can be costly for both sides.
-Most workers can expect to miss around five days if they suffer a hand injury at work, but older employees could miss up to two weeks.
+Most workers can expect to miss around five days if they suffer a hand injury at work, while older employees could miss up to two weeks.
 In financial terms, hand injury claims cost an average of $6,000, but compensation losses due to missed days can jump to an average of $7,500.
 More than that, according to the U.S. Bureau of Labor Statistics, approximately 120,000 workers experience a hand injury at work, accounting for almost 8% of all nonfatal workplace injuries that require days away from work.

 Who is most at risk?